Years published: 2007, 2012, 2015, 2018, 2023

 The treatment of Danon disease is directed toward the specific symptoms that are apparent in each individual.
 It requires a team that should include a primary care physician as well as several specialists, including a cardiologist, neurologist, ophthalmologist, geneticist, genetic counselor, rehabilitation physician, educational specialist, and physical therapist.
 Currently there is no specific therapy that is known to slow the underlying biological problems caused by LAMP-2 protein deficiency.

 The severity of cardiomyopathy is the major prognostic factor.
 Imaging studies including echocardiography and cardiac magnetic resonance can assess heart function, extent of hypertrophy, and degree of cardiac fibrosis (formation of scar tissue on the heart).
 Medications for heart disease should be given when indicated by clinical signs and symptoms.
 The rapid progression of the cardiomyopathy in some males necessitates prompt consideration for heart transplantation.
 Early involvement of electrophysiology to study the electrical conduction system of the heart is warranted in patients with arrhythmias.
-A device called a Holter monitor can be used to continuously record the electrical impulses of the heart.
+Devices that continuously record the electrical impulses of the heart and can be worn for several days can be used to detect arrhythmias.
 For symptomatic arrhythmias, early implantation of a cardioverter-defibrillator may be appropriate.
 Cardiac ablation therapy, which is a technique utilized to destroy the abnormal focus in the heart generating the irregular rhythm, can also be performed.
 As the disease can progress rapidly in males, consideration for early defibrillator implantation and evaluation for cardiac transplantation are appropriate in males as cardiomyopathy progresses.

-Genetic consultation and counseling is recommended for all patients and families so that inheritance and reproductive risks are clearly communicated.
+Genetic consultation and counseling are recommended for all patients and families so that inheritance and reproductive risks are clearly communicated.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.